PraxisJS

 State Machines

-@praxisjs/fsm — finite state machines via @StateMachine and @Transition decorators, with typed states/events, reactive state signal, and per-state lifecycle hooks.
+@praxisjs/fsm — finite state machines via @StateMachine and @Transition decorators, with typed states/events, reactive state signal, guards, per-transition actions, and per-state lifecycle hooks.

 State Machines